Zenith carburetor is also known as “British Carburetor” and is used by various famous car manufacturers.

-At this time, a needle valve moves down and rest against the seat.
-So, it resulting the stoppage of fuel supply from the fuel tank.
+At this time, a needle valve moves down and rests against the seat.
+So, it results in the stoppage of fuel supply from the fuel tank.

 The main jet is directly connected to the float chamber.
-While the auxiliary jet which is also called as compensating jet draws fuel from an auxiliary chamber (Reservoir).
+While the auxiliary jet which is also called a compensating jet draws fuel from an auxiliary chamber (Reservoir).

 The air to the carburetor is supplied through the passage.
 The throttle valve is located at the end of the carburetor and connected to the engine suction pipe.

-The opening and the closing of the throttle valve controls the quantity of air-fuel mixture supplied to the engine suction manifold.
+The opening and the closing of the throttle valve control the quantity of air-fuel mixture supplied to the engine suction manifold.

 An auxiliary nozzle from an auxiliary chamber (Reservoir) is located at one end of the by-pass.
 The other end of this nozzle opens up near the throttle valve.

-Working of Zenith Carburetor at Starting and Low-Speed Running
+Working on Zenith Carburetor at Starting and Low-Speed Running

 There is starting and slow running device is fitted in the reservoir (Auxiliary Chamber).